PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 exporter no longer defines any of the extracted native unary, binary, transpose, shape-transform, Concat, or direct-module emitters.

+Generated encoder-stage composition now has a separate Torch-free owner in `pytorch_codegen_stages.py`.
+It groups staged BERT encoder statements, derives their live inputs and outputs, and emits the optional attention/FFN submodule source, initialization lines, and forward calls without importing Torch at module import time.
+The stored native-codegen pipeline still resolves the same imported function name, so its contract is unchanged.
+The former non-composite encoder builder had no production or test callers and was removed rather than preserved as a second implementation.
+Deterministic differential validation over 300 generated stage specifications fixes exact return-value equivalence with the previous composite builder.

 `ModelIRPassState.fingerprint()` provides deterministic cycle state for repeating passes.
 It covers graph/subgraph topology, public boundaries, tensor shape/dtype/layout/quantization/provenance, operator options/axis semantics,